curcic/CPP-ExampleFileDownloader/README.md

 # CPP-ExampleFileDownloader
-Example program enabling users to download a file using its URL written for personal training purposes.
+Example Windows program enabling users to download a file using its URL written for personal training purposes.